nasa-nccs-hpda/astrotime/README.md

 ### Workflows
 This project provides two ML workflows:
     *   _Baseline_ (**.workflow/train-baseline-cnn.py**):  This workflow runs the baseline CNN (developed by Brian Powell) which takes only timeseries value data as input.
     *   _WWZ_ (**.workflow/train-wwz-cnn.py**): This workflow runs the same baseline CNN operating on a weighted wavelet z-transform, which enfolds both the time and value data from the timeseries.
+The *_small versions execute the workflows on a subset (1/10) of the full training dataset.
+The workflows save checkpoint files at the end of each epoch.
+By default the model is initialized with any existing checkpoint file at the begining of script execution.
+To execute the script with a new set of checkpoints (while keeping the old ones), create a new script with a different value of the *version* parameter.

 ### Configuration

 The workflows are configured using [hydra](https://hydra.cc/docs/intro/).
 * All hydra yaml configuration files are found under **.config**.
 * The workflow configurations can be modified at runtime as [supported by hydra](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/).
-* For example, the following command runs the baseline workflow on gpu 3 with random initialization (i.e. ignoring any existing checkpoints):
+* For example, the following command runs the baseline workflow on gpu 3 with random initialization (i.e. ignoring & overwriting any existing checkpoints):
     >   python .workflow/train-baseline-cnn.py platform.gpu=3 train.refresh_state=True
 * To run validation (no training), execute:
     >   python .workflow/train-baseline-cnn.py training.mode=valid